About OLHZN-9 :: Helios

 Fortunately our trusty third cellular backup system with our custom FCC-compliant Android tracking system worked flawlessly again and saved us!
 Upon landing, the cellular systems properly disabled airplane mode and reported its position to us which was located in a swamp area in Assembly Park, NY.
 This was quite a bit further to the southeast than we expected and missed the center of our predicted landing zone by 6.06 miles.
 This is just 1.06 miles outside of our “normal” margin of error of 5 miles that we expect regularly, but well within the 15 mile margin of error that we plan for when coordinating with the FAA.

 Upon arriving, we realized quickly that it would be a tough recovery as the water surrounding the area was too deep to talk through and too shallow to paddle a kayak through.
-Hip waders would have come in handy here!
+In retrospect, a pair of chest waders (which we did not have) would have come in handy here!
 We comically made our way through the swamp (see video) and were able to locate the payload resting about 25 ft. up in a tree, caught by the parachute on upper branches.
 We were able to quickly get it down, however, the parachute and secondary flight computer were lost in this process.
 The primary payload, flight computer and cameras were all recovered.

 All three cameras operated normally during the flight, however, they are designed to record over old footage if the SD card runs out of space.
 In the past, the camera batteries have always died before we reached this stage, however, on this flight the camera batteries lasted longer and began overwriting some of the earlier footage.
 One side camera is missing the first 9 minutes of the flight, the second side camera is missing the first 69 minutes of the flight and the upwards facing camera is missing the first 50 minutes of the flight.
 Larger SD cards would solve this issue for next time.